Student Graduate Awards

 - Graduate Student Award recipients will receive $750 each

-Recognizes a graduate with high personal goals, superior citizenship, and potential for leadership.
+This award recognizes a student graduate with high personal goals, superior citizenship and leadership potential.
 The graduate must have an excellent academic record and potential for outstanding future achievement.
-Candidate should provide letters of recommendation or other documentation that demonstrate leadership in extracurricular activities that benefit the College and community.
-Finalists will be contacted for a personal interview with the Awards Committee.
+Candidate should provide letters of recommendation or other documentation demonstrating leadership in extracurricular activities that benefit the College and community.
+The awards committee will contact finalists for a personal interview.

 Sponsored by the Gougeon Employees Foundation

-Recognizes an outstanding graduate in Industrial Technology.
-Programs considered for this award: Automotive Service Technology, Automotive Service Educational Program Architectural Technology, Fire Science, welding, Skilled Trades, Residential Construction, Refrigeration/Heating - Air Conditioning Service Technology, Welding Engineering Technology.
+This award recognizes an outstanding graduate in Applied Industrial Technology.
+Programs considered for this award include Automotive Service Technology, Automotive Service Educational Program, Architectural Technology, Fire Science, Skilled Trades, Residential Construction, Refrigeration/Heating - Air Conditioning Service Technology, Welding and Welding Engineering Technology.

-Recognizes an outstanding graduate in Art or an art related program.
-Programs considered for this award: Art Majors, Electronic Media/Graphic Designs and graduates who have excelled in multiple art classes.
+This award recognizes an outstanding graduate in Art or an Art-related program.
+Programs considered for this award include Art majors, Electronic Media/Graphic Design and graduates who have excelled in multiple art classes.

 Sponsored by the Delta College Foundation

-Recognizes an outstanding graduate in Business or Computer Science/Information Technology.
-Programs considered, but not limited to: Accounting, Business Information Technology, Management, Small Business/Entrepreneurship, Cyber Security, IT Support, Network Administration, or Programming.
+This award recognizes an outstanding student graduate in one of the programs in Business, Computer Science or Information Technology.
+Programs considered for this award include: Accounting, Business Information Technology Management, Small Business/Entrepreneurship, Cyber Security, IT Support, Network Administration, and Programming.

 Business Management Award